cepthomas/MidiLib/README.md

 - You supply the handler.

 Channel
-- Represents a physical channel in a way usable by PlayerControl UI and MidiPlayer.
+- Represents a physical channel in a way usable by ChannelControl UI and MidiPlayer.

 ChannelCollection
 - Container for all the channels.